 The sprinklers shall be placed on a grate or rack suspended above the bottom of the vessel.
 The liquid level shall not exceed 1 in.
 (25.4 mm) above the top of the sprinkler, and whenever possible, shall not exceed 1.5 in.
 (38.1 mm) above the top of the heat responsive element.
 The vessel shall be provided with a source for heating the liquid, a means to agitate the liquid, and a device to measure the temperature of the liquid (see Figure D-5 for a typical test set-up).
 The liquid shall be agitated at a constant rate of 200 ± 10 rpm via a paddle measuring 4 in.
 (100 mm) long by 0.8 in.
 (20 mm) high.
-The device used to measure the temperature of the liquid shall be calibrated in accordance with the ASTM E1, Standard Specification for ASTM Liquid-In-Glass Thermometers, or the equivalent.
+The device used to measure the temperature of the liquid Specification for ASTM Liquid-In-Glass Thermometers, or the equivalent.
 It shall be immersed such that readings are taken at the same depth as the sprinkler heat responsive element.